prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 and foretells the lessons to learn as given by the Creator.

 There are many different dialects of Quechua.
-The ones that total roughly 1 million or more speakers are planned for this section.
+The ones that total roughly 1 million or more speakers are included in this section.

 #### <span id="anchor-87"></span>South Bolivian